leslie-smith1112/PhyloFrame/README.md

 ##### Please ensure you have a directory `data-raw` within the project's home directory.

 ### 1. Set up data
-PhyloFrame utilizes two large data sources to run: Functional interaction networks and enhanced allele frequencies created from Gnomadv4.1.
+PhyloFrame utilizes two large data sources: Functional interaction networks and enhanced allele frequencies created from Gnomadv4.1.

 #### Functional Interaction Network
 Functional interaction networks used in PhyloFrame are from Humanbase and can be downloaded here: https://hb.flatironinstitute.org/download.
 We use the mammary epithelium, thyroid, and uterine endometrium networks in the associated paper.
 We use the Full network in our analysis, however any network with the format below can be used.
 In this file the columns are listed on Hummanbase as follows: [entrez gene id 1][entrez gene id 2][posterior prob., with known edges set to 1][posterior prob.]
 We use the [posterior prob., with known edges set to 1] connection in our analysis and drop the fourth column.